alasca-association/tarook/docs/user/guide/kubernetes/restore-certificate-signing-ability.rst

    Executing 'tools/vault/init.sh' will take care of that.
-   This assumes you already have a Vault instance running and reachable from your YAOOK/K8s shell environment.
+   This assumes you already have a Vault instance running and reachable from your Tarook shell environment.

    .. note::